4.8 (200+ reviews across 5 offices)

-If you were injured due to someone else's negligence, you may be entitled to significant compensation.
-Contact one of our experienced lawyers at (561) 293-2600 for legal advice and representation.
+If you were injured in a Boca Raton truck accident caused by someone else’s negligence, you may be entitled to compensation.
+Call our experienced truck accident lawyers at (561) 293-2600 for a free consultation.

 Best Lawyers badgeSuper Lawyers logoMillion Dollar Advocates Forum